andy5995/vs-fltk/docs/static-templates.md

 ### `value`

 To introduce the value of an expression as text content of an element.
 It accept a path expression `src` as argument.
-By default it is assumed to be `$`.
+By default, it is assumed to be `$`.
 It also supports an additional `format` argument, but at this stage it has no implementation.

 ### `element`